 - Agar is a vegan alternative to gelatine and can be used in much the same way

 - Use Agar to give texture & set raw food recipes

-- Harmonizing texture, when a mixture contains ingredients with different weight (see our dressing recipe)
+- Use Agar to harmonize texture, when a mixture contains ingredients with different weights (see our dressing recipe)

-- Stabilizing certain ingredients like sugar, and prevent its crystallisation or for ice cream, to prevent frosting.
+- Use Agar to stablise ingredients like sugar, and prevent its crystallisation or for ice cream, to prevent frosting.

-- Keeping sorbet softer when frozen, dissolve 1/3 teaspoon of Agar in 2 tablespoons of water and bring to temperature.
+- Use Agar to keep sorbet softer when frozen.
+Dissolve 1/3 teaspoon of Agar in 2 tablespoons of water and bring to temperature.
 Then mix the Agar liquid back into 1 litre of sorbet mixture before churning.

-- Fining/ clarifying of juices, vinegar and alcoholic beverages.
+- Use Agar to clarify juices, vinegar and alcoholic beverages.